 Anger is a chemical reaction in your body, designed to help you act.
 If a neighbouring tribe attacked your stone age village, a surge of anger could really help you fight them off.
-In modern society, you probably have to watch those murderous impulses, but, nonetheless, anger can still prompt us to take needful action, so long as we are sufficiently in control to choose an appropriate way to do so.
+In modern society, you probably have to watch those murderous impulses, but, nonetheless, feeling angry can still prompt us to take needful action, so long as we are sufficiently in control to choose an appropriate way to do so.

 So, there’s nothing wrong with feeling angry.
 The important thing is what we do with it.
 Many people think that venting anger is useful and healthy.
 I would say it very much depends what you mean by ‘venting’.
 Certainly, I’d agree that suppressing your feelings, or pretending you don’t have them, is never helpful.
 It’s vital to be fully aware of what you’re feeling and to completely accept it.
 Feeling angry is nothing to be ashamed of, it’s just chemistry.

 It can definitely help to talk to a friend about how you’re feeling, or even to express your anger to the person who caused it.
 However, how you do this is important.
 Research shows that expressing your anger in an angry and hostile way causes you to get angrier still.